-The latest invader winging its way here will literally make a stink.
+The most recent invader winging its way here will literally make a smell.

 The brown marmorated insect is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
-Native to China and east Asia, the insect has been journeying west since being first discovered in Pennsylvania in 2001.
+Native to China and east Asia, the insect has been migrating west since being first discovered in Pennsylvania in 2001.